Seniors impress in tournament loss to Colorado

 Senior guard Missy Peterson was reportedly feeling under the weather as the Washington women’s basketball team prepared to take on Colorado in the very first scheduled matchup of the Pac-12 tournament in Las Vegas.

-Nevertheless, Peterson showed up and showed out in several crucial moments for possibly her last game with the Huskies (7-16, 2-12 Pac-12).
+Nevertheless, Peterson showed up and showed out in several crucial moments for what might be her last game with the Huskies (7-16, 2-12 Pac-12).

-While facing former teammates Quay Miller and Tameiya Sadler, Peterson went 3-of-3 Wednesday, two of which were crucial three-point shots, helping to keep UW on Colorado’s tail for much of the day.
+While facing former teammates Quay Miller and Tameiya Sadler, Peterson went 3 of 3 Wednesday, two of which were crucial 3-point shots, helping to keep UW on Colorado’s tail for much of the day.

 However, a 10-0 run for the Buffaloes (21-7, 9-7 Pac-12) in the final five minutes of the fourth quarter was enough to efficiently close out the game, sending the Huskies packing with a 64-52 loss.

 For the duration of the first half, the Huskies remained within four or five points of meeting Colorado’s lead.
-Both teams were noticeably ineffective on offensive up until halftime, with Washington shooting just 23% and Colorado 25%.
+Both teams were noticeably ineffective on offense up until halftime, with Washington shooting just 24% and Colorado 25%.
 The Buffaloes, however, garnered 22 total offensive rebounds, compared to the Huskies’ nine.

-As the second half began, both teams were once again having trouble generating any real offensive force, until a huge shooting streak broke out on both ends of the court at the end of the third quarter, with a total of 41 points scored between the two.
+As the second half began, both teams were once again having trouble generating any real offensive force, until a huge shooting streak broke out on both ends of the court at the end of the third quarter, with a total of 41 points scored between the two teams.

 Colorado’s Mya Hollingshed knocked in three shots from behind the arc, with Peterson responding back shortly by banking in her own triple in the final 30 seconds of the quarter, putting UW within one possession of capturing the lead.

-Despite kindling this flame, four consecutive turnovers in the final minutes of the game spiraled into an overall 12-1 run for Colorado, dooming the Huskies’ chances of securing the win.
+Despite kindling this flame, four consecutive turnovers in the final minutes of the game spiraled into a 12-1 run for Colorado, dooming the Huskies’ chances of securing the win.

 Senior center Nancy Mulkey ended the game as Washington’s lead scorer and rebounder with 11 points and seven rebounds to complete her first season at UW.